Dual Global Policy & MBA

 The course of study will normally take two to three years.
 It leads to two master’s degrees: one in Global Policy (with a concentration in either International Trade and Commerce or International Security and Foreign Policy) and one in Business.

-Students are required to complete the requirements for a master’s degree in business and the requirements for either the Trade and Commerce or International Security and Foreign Policy concentrations within the Global Policy degree.
+Students are required to complete the requirements for a master’s degree in business and the requirements for the Global Policy degree.
 Six hours of each degree can be counted as electives for the other (i.e., a total of 12 credits can be double counted); as a result a total of only 51 hours is required to complete both degrees (rather than the 63 usually required for two completely independent masters degrees).

 Admission and Advising